 Description

-Ray (They/He) is the Indigenous Youth Mentorship Program Coordinator for ICE.
-Ray is a trans/non-binary person of settler descent from Nauset Wampanoag territory in Massachusetts, United States.
-They currently reside on traditional Algonquin Anishinabe territory in Ottawa, Ontario.
-Ray holds a Masters in Environmental History from Memorial University of Newfoundland, and their research background focuses on the intersection of humans and the living environment, specifically the legacies of chemical warfare, resource extraction, and species degradation.
-Ray is passionate about the work ICE is doing to encourage a holistic framework for environmental remediation through Indigenous self-sovereignty, and is grateful to be a part of a team advocating for the decolonization of community, policy, and thought.
-When not working, Ray enjoys swimming, rowing, and being outdoors with friends and family.
+Ray (He/They) is the Indigenous Youth Mentorship Program Coordinator for ICE.
+Ray is a person of settler decent from the Wampanoag territory in Massachusetts, United States.
+They currently reside on traditional Algonquin Anishinaabe territory in Ottawa, Ontario.
+Ray holds a Master’s of Environmental Studies from Memorial University of Newfoundland, and a Bachelor’s of History from the University of Massachusetts, Amherst.
+Ray is grateful to be a part of the ImaGENation team at ICE, working on behalf of the youth and the planet.
+When not working, Ray enjoys swimming, rowing, reading and being outdoors with friends and family.

 Name